Undergraduate

 We would like to warmly welcome you to Darent Valley Hospital for your placement.
 We have a dedicated and experienced faculty supported by our junior doctors to deliver stage 3 of the 2020 curriculum and ensure that you have an excellent experience with us.
 We are a friendly trust and are proud of our values and ethos.
 We value input and feedback from you and will respond to this to continually review and develop our programme to meet your needs.

-The undergraduate facilitator is Hannah Webb, to contact Hannah please email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or call 01322 428540
+The undergraduate facilitator is Hannah Webb, to contact Hannah please email hannah.webb10@nhs.net or call 01322 428540

 Dr Ellis is at Darent Valley Hospital on Monday am, Tuesdays and Wednesdays and can be contacted via Hannah.
 Dr Weekes is at Darent Valley Hospital full time.